amjadmajid/deepRL/README.md

 - [x] Test out navigation without collision using SLAM and using Lidar in ROS and Gazebo
 - [x] Computer Vision in robotics- Test out image recogntion from a camera attached on a robot in ROS/Gazebo
 - [X] Test out the turtlebot tutorial with DQN: travel to a target location and travel to a target location whhile avoiding obstacles
+- [X] Review COVID-Robot: Monitoring Social Distancing Constraints in Crowded Scenarios
+- [X] Review Long-Range Indoor Navigation with PRM-RL
+- [X] Review SARL: Deep Reinforcement Learning based Human-Aware Navigation for Mobile Robot in Indoor Environments
+- [ ] Identify, compare and assess which DRL navigation algorithm is most suited for our task
-- [ ] Learn how to change the DRL algorithm
+- [ ] Work on implementing the algorithm and try it out in simulation
 - [ ] Review the different hardware from the different papers and check which model is avaialble in ROS/ Gazebo